andrewtavis/flag-of-america/README.md

 ### Symbols [`⇧`](#contents)

 Twenty gold stars are set in a circle conveying American unity, harmony and solidarity.
 The number of stars was chosen because of the [base-20](https://en.wikipedia.org/wiki/Vigesimal) number systems of many [Indigenous peoples of the Americas](https://en.wikipedia.org/wiki/Indigenous_peoples_of_the_Americas) including the [Maya](https://en.wikipedia.org/wiki/Maya_civilization), [Aztecs](https://en.wikipedia.org/wiki/Aztecs), [Inuit](https://en.wikipedia.org/wiki/Inuit) and [Yupik](https://en.wikipedia.org/wiki/Yupik_peoples).
-Within the stars is a circle representing [Pan-Americanism](https://en.wikipedia.org/wiki/Pan-Americanism) as it signifies the outer boarder the emblems used by the movement (see below).
+Within the stars is a circle representing [Pan-Americanism](https://en.wikipedia.org/wiki/Pan-Americanism) as it signifies the outer boarder of the emblems used by the movement (see example below).

 <div align="left">
 <a href=".github/resources/international_union_of_american_republics_logo_in_1909_from_publication_cacao_(1909)_(ia_cacao00inte)_(page_1_crop).jpg"><img src=".github/resources/international_union_of_american_republics_logo_in_1909_from_publication_cacao_(1909)_(ia_cacao00inte)_(page_1_crop).jpg" width="379" alt="Pan-Americanism emblem from 1909"></a>